LiQiiiii/Vid-SME/README.md

 ## Installation & Preparation

-1. Please follow the instructions provided in [LongVA](https://github.com/EvolvingLMMs-Lab/LongVA) to build the environment.
+1. Follow the instructions provided in [LongVA](https://github.com/EvolvingLMMs-Lab/LongVA) to build the environment.

-2. Prepare the dataset and models.
-Download the [models](https://huggingface.co/LIQIIIII/Vid-SME) and move them into `./checkpoints`.
+2. Download the [models](https://huggingface.co/LIQIIIII/Vid-SME) and move them into `./checkpoints`.
 For the [datasets](https://huggingface.co/datasets/LIQIIIII/Vid-SME), the json files are given in the `./video_json` folder, download the related videos and move them into `./video_json/videos`.

 ## Evaluation